 VIDEO AND AUDIO

-I own the previous DVD release of Rollercoaster by Universal from 2013, which has the same technical specs except for one significant difference and that’s video format.
+I own the previous DVD release of Rollercoaster by Universal from 2013, which has the same technical specs except for one significant difference and that’s the video format.
 Via Vision’s NTSC disc is a noticeable improvement over its SD predecessor, with superior colour saturation and clarity, which remains consistent throughout the film.
 Presented in 2.35:1 widescreen and Dolby Digital 2.0 Mono, it’s an overall nice release for a film that has widely been overlooked for many years.
-Although, a more immersive audio track would have been better suited given the film’s thrilling nature, but the 2 channel output is perfectly adequate and dialogue is loud.
+Although, a more immersive audio track would have been better suited given the film’s thrilling nature, the 2 channel output is perfectly adequate and the dialogue is loud.

 - Original Theatrical Trailer